 July.
 Warm but changeable.
 The month started with heavy rain across northeast England and Scotland on the 1st, with severe flooding around Elgin, Forres, and Keith, and the Moray Firth.
 Kinloss recorded 76.6mm of rain in 36 hours, although more probably fell on parts of the Grampians.

-August.The second hottest on record (after 1995), and the hottest for Eastern England.
+August.The second hottest August on record (after 1995), and the third hottest of any month; it was the hottest of all for Eastern England.
 There were 19 consecutive days over 27C in eastern England, and 33C in Worcester on the 10th.
 Particularly noted for its high minima and unpleasantly humid nights.
 There were 5 consecutive days from 8th-12th recording over 30C somewhere in the country.
 It was very wet in the SW on the 30th: 38 mm at Cardiff.